ibm-cloud-docs/vmwaresolutions/services/juniper_ordering.md

 When you add Juniper vSRX to an existing vCenter Server instance, you can select a cluster on which to install Juniper vSRX.
 You can install Juniper vSRX on a management cluster or on any edge services cluster.
 You must deploy Juniper vSRX to an edge services cluster for Juniper vSRX to function as a gateway for your vCenter Server instance.

-You cannot install Juniper vSRX and Fortigate Virtual Appliance on the same edge services cluster.
+You cannot install Juniper vSRX and FortiGate Virtual Appliance on the same edge services cluster.

 ## Juniper vSRX service configuration
 {: #juniper-ordering-service-config}